The Day Dee Snider Took on the Senate With a ‘Famous Hair Flip’

 His humorous intent, however, went over the heads of the PMRC, who spearheaded a hearing in front of the U.S. Senate on Sept.
 19, 1985, that featured testimony from Snider, Frank Zappa and John Denver.
 PMRC adviser Jeff Ling, a Virginia-based minister, showed the assembled group examples of the objectionable content that they sought to regulate, including music videos and album covers, while also reading excerpts from offending lyrics.

-Snider has consistently maintained that this was a misinterpretation of his music, even as the 30th anniversary of those hearings neared.
-He went further in depth on Twisted Sister's experiences with the PMRC during a recent interview with Ultimate Classic Rock, and the aftermath of his electrifying testimony before the Senate.
+Snider has consistently maintained that this was a misinterpretation of his music, even decades.
+He went further in depth on Twisted Sister's experiences with the PMRC during an interview with UCR, and the aftermath of his electrifying testimony before the Senate.

-We’re at the 30th anniversary of the PMRC hearings.
-How do you look back on the experience?
+How do you look back on this experience?

 I look back on it with the realization that it was a turning point for me, unbeknownst to me at the time, career-wise.
 Initially, it was a negative turn for me career-wise.
 You know, the initial aftermath immediately following was negative.
 I was portrayed as the poster boy of everything wrong with heavy metal and rock and roll – when in truth, Twisted Sister was one of the least offensive of the bunch.
 We looked offensive, but content-wise, we really weren’t in the league with some of the other bands that there were these concerns about.
 So, there was that element of it and there was the immediate [knowledge that] the government was not happy with my performance there that day.